Same-Sex Couples Counseling

 Whether we agree with it or not, society ingrains us with gender-based expectations in relationships.
 Heterosexual couples grapple with these norms too, but LGBTQ couples may face even more tension with gender roles at home or in a relationship.
-If you and your partner find yourself in conflict over societal gender norms, try to be aware of why certain situations make you or your partner uncomfortable, resentful, or angry, and discuss these with a couples counselor.
+If you and your partner find yourself in conflict over societal gender norms, try to be aware of why certain situations make you or your partner uncomfortable, resentful, or angry.
+Then, discuss these with a couples counselor.

 It’s also important that you discuss roles together and come up with your own rules.
 In fact, this is an amazing opportunity to strengthen your relationship!
 Because roles are not necessarily assigned by the expectations set in a “traditional” home, you and your partner can discuss roles based on your interests, time, or intentions, and build what works best for both of you.